sschueth/mvc-basketball/README.md

 ## mvc-basketball
-Machine learning project attempting to predict the outcome of Missouri Valley Conference basketball games
+Machine learning project attempting to predict the outcome of Missouri Valley Conference basketball games.

-This project will use a neural network trained with supervised learning.
-The key factors to be used in this project come from Dean Oliver's "Four Factors of Success in Basetball".
+This project will use a neural network trained using supervised learning.
+The key factors to be used in this project come from Dean Oliver's "Four Factors of Success in Basetball" (listed below).
 [link to basketball-reference] (https://www.basketball-reference.com/about/factors.html)

 1. Shooting: eFG%